-- -d directory Use directory to for the session logs instead of the default, /var/log/sudo-io. - -f filter By default, sudoreplay will play back the command's standard output, standard error and tty output.
-The -f option can be used to select which of these to output.
-The filter argument is a comma-separated list, consisting of one or more of following: stdout, stderr, and ttyout. - -h The -h (help) option causes sudoreplay to print a short help message to the standard output and exit.
+Select which I/O type(s) to display.
+By default, sudoreplay will display the command's standard output, standard error and tty output.
+The filter argument is a comma-separated list, consisting of one or more of following: stdout, stderr, and ttyout.

+-h, --help Display a short help message to the standard output and exit.

--l [search expression]
+-l, --list [search expression]